QuLab-IT/Simple-portable-quantum-key-distribution-for-science-outreac/README.md

 **Purpose**: Analyzes photon delays triggered by event type `4` and calculates the time delays to event types `1` and `2`.

 #### Input
-Extract Data_pulses_delay.zip to retrieve Data_pulses_delay.txt, and place the file in the repository root.
+Download data from the link provided in `Data_pulses_delay_link.txt` and added to the folder.

 #### Steps to Run
 1. Execute the script: